Game Over, Man!: Plot

 Darren and Joel team up to make a Skintendo out of Rich's corpse.
 Having getting the suit programmed while having an iPad to control, they use it as a weapon to take out the remaining terrorists, but the suit overheats and later explodes.
 After testing out the Skintendo, the trio corner Ahmad at gunpoint.
 Suddenly, Erma recovers and enters the conference room as Ahmad escapes with the money.
-Joel then proceeds to battle Erma after being inspired from him coming out to Alexx and Joel.
+Joel then proceeds to battle Erma after being inspired from him coming out to Alexx and Darren.
 Although Erma has the upper hand in the entire fight, a cauterized Mitch distracts her by throwing his severed penis: this allows Joel to fatally impale her on a piece of sharp wood.
 The trio then head to the roof and convince Ahmad to exchange Bey for the bags of money he left behind.
 Ahmad agrees and takes off with the money.
 However, he realises too late that the collar explosives were in the money bags instead and when the hostages leave the hotel, the helicopter explodes killing him.

 With Bey and the hostages rescued, Alexx, Joel and Darren are hailed as heroes.
 One of the hostages, Mark Cuban, offers to buy the trio's story and turn it into a video game starring Mark-Paul Gosselaar, Sean Astin and Cara Delevingne.
 Two years since that night, the proposed video game based on their story, "Game Over, Man!" has become an commercial success as the three friends celebrated their achievement on a yacht.
 Unknown to them, they are then later being pursued by Somali pirates.